nexusformat/definitions/manual/source/examples/h5py/index.rst

 ``long_name`` attributes to each of our datasets.
 We also added metadata to the root level of our HDF5 file similar to that written by the NAPI.
 It seemed to be a useful addition.
-Compare this with
-:ref:`Example-H5py-Plot`
-and note that the horizontal axis of this plot is mirrored from that above.
+Compare this with :ref:`Example-H5py-Plot` and note that the horizontal axis of this plot is mirrored from that above.
-This is because the data is stored in the file in descending ``mr`` order and ``NeXpy`` has plotted it that way by default.
+This is because the data is stored in the file in descending ``mr`` order and ``NeXpy`` has plotted it that way (in order of appearance) by default.

 .. [#] *NeXpy*:    http://nexpy.github.io/nexpy/